InnuendoPi/MQTTDevice4/docs/index.md

 In addition to a GPIO, relay boards require a 5V power supply.
 5V can be tapped at one of the three connections for the temperature sensors DS18B20 at VCC and GND.

+## Advanced topics: too much actors or too few free PINs

+This topic is optional!
+MQTTDevice supports a PCF8574 I2C port expander.
+A PCF8574 shield offers 8 additional PINs.
+But there are some limitations:

+1. PCF8574 must be connected to D5 and D6 (fixed, no config options)
+    SDA D5
+    SCL D6
+2. If you are using a a PCF8574 shield and a GGM IDS2 you must connect PIN relay (White cable to GGM IDS2) to PIN D7 (Interrupt)
+3. PCF8574 address set to 0x20 (fixed, no config options)
+4. Starting with version 4.31 only one port expander shield is supported
+5. Due to limited memory (free heap) maximum number of actors is set to 10

+PCF8574 offers only some microampers at output pins.
+A suitable power supply must be used.
+Environment depending a second MQTTDevice may be a reliable solution.
+Only Output (ON/OFF) is supported.
+PCF8574 shields interrupt mode is not implemented.

+## Technical information

+Wemos D1 min GPIOs

+  0   D3                                      OK        OnewWire Dallas temp

+  1   TX        HIGH at boot  TX pin          (ok)

+  2   D4        HIGH at boot                  OK        Agitator, onboard LED

+  3   RX        HIGH at boot  (ok)            RX pin

+  4   D2        SCA           OK              OK        Display, the most safe GPIO to operate with relays

+  5   D1        SCL           OK              OK        Display, the most safe GPIO to operate with relays

+  6   -                                                 GPIO6 to GPIO11 connected to flash (not useable)

+  7   -

+  8   -

+  9   -

+  10  -

+  11  -

+  12  D6        SPI MISO      ok              ok        GGM IDS2 Commandchannel(yellow)     SDL PCF8574

+  13  D7        SPI MOSI      ok              ok        GGM IDS2 Relais(white)              digitalPinToInterrupt

+  14  D5        SPI SCLK      ok              ok        GGM IDS2 Backchannel(blue)          SDA PCF8574

+  15  D8        SPI CS        -               (ok)      Buzzer

+  16  D0        HIGH at boot  No interrupt    No PWM    Pump

+*** PCF Pins Shield PCF8574 I2C port expander

+  17  D9*

+  18  D10*

+  19  D11*

+  20  D12*

+  21  D13*

+  22  D14*

+  23  D15*

+  24  D16*

 ---

 ## Case 3D print